micmejia/bible-dump/NKJV/Ezra/Ezr 5.md

 Then the prophet Haggai and Zechariah the son of Iddo, prophets, prophesied to the Jews who _were_ in Judah and Jerusalem, in the name of the God of Israel, _who was_ over them.

 ###### 2
-So Zerubbabel the son of Shealtiel and Jeshua the son of [^a]Jozadak rose up and began to build the house of God which _is_ in Jerusalem; and the prophets of God _were_ with them, helping them.
+So Zerubbabel the son of Shealtiel and Jeshua the son of Jozadak rose up and began to build the house of God which _is_ in Jerusalem; and the prophets of God _were_ with them, helping them.

 ###### 3
-At the same time Tattenai the governor of _the region_ beyond [^b]the River and Shethar-Boznai and their companions came to them and spoke thus to them: "Who has commanded you to build this [^c]temple and finish this wall?"
+At the same time Tattenai the governor of _the region_ beyond the River and Shethar-Boznai and their companions came to them and spoke thus to them: "Who has commanded you to build this temple and finish this wall?"

 ###### 4
 Then, accordingly, we told them the names of the men who were constructing this building.